nexiality/documentation/README.md

 ## Introduction

-The main motivation of Nexial is to provide a set of capability to automate software testing.
+The main motivation of Nexial is to provide a set of capabilities to automate software testing.
 Here's some of the core concerns of this platform:

 - ***Test automation for everyone*** - no coding experience required (but supported), simple and